blend-capital/docs-v2/tech-docs/integrations/integrate-pool.md

 The second step is deciding if your integration will be directly with the Blend pool or through an intermediate contract.
 We highly recommend reviewing the documentation for the [fee vault](./fee-vault.md) to see if the features it provides are worth it for your integration.
 The fee vault enables functionality like interest sharing to add an additional revenue stream for wallet providers.

-If using any intermediate contract, the user will be interacting with the intermediate contract instead of the pool directly.
+If using any intermediate contract, the user will be interacting with the intermediate contract instead of the pool directly as show in [Step 4](#step-4-add-supply-and-withdraw-functionality).
 The intermediate contract will then interact with the pool for the user.

 ## Step 3: Display Blend Pool data